levitsky/pyteomics/doc/source/mass.rst

   The values of :py:data:`pyteomics.mass.std_aa_comp` are :py:class:`pyteomics.mass.Composition` objects.
+  You can do basic arithmetics with :py:class:`Composition` objects: add, subtract and multiply by integers.

 * All functions that accept a **formula** keyword argument sum and subtract numbers following the same atom in the formula: